 Feel free to replace the dried herbs with fresh herbs, if that’s what you prefer to use.

 Finally, pick a sauce or two to serve with your slab of rib roast.
 Sauce with prime rib is a marriage made in beefy heaven.
-Most are so easy to make they can be made a few days in advance.
+Most of the prime rib sauce recipes are easy to make they can be made a few days in advance.
 It also makes it easy to make a few options to serve to satisfy the array of different palettes.

 Prime rib horseradish sauce is the gold standard when it comes to prime rib sauce.
 It’s creamy, tangy and brings the heat.
 For those who don’t care for horseradish we have a plethora of choices!